-Make sure you know who exactly your client is, and that this role is taken on by one person.
+Make sure you know who exactly your client is, and that this role is taken on by one, or at most by two persons.
 You will need this person's personal commitment throughout the project.
 The decision who the actual client (not an entity or organization, but a person) is, and what level of authority he/she has, must be known before the project can successfully start.